tito-arch/BABC-2/content/posts/new-google-workspace.md

 On **March 14th,** Google announced that soon they will be releasing a new workspace that will be integrated with generative AI.

-However since the release of ChatGPT big tech companies have been trying to up their game by releasing their (LLM) **Large language Models**. as we saw with Microsoft releasing AI on their Bing search not long before Google released Bard which was a big large model bigger than GPT, but Google was not willing to release it yet to the public fearing to ruin their repetition _(of which they later did_😶).
+However since the release of ChatGPT big tech companies have been trying to up their game by releasing their (LLM) **Large language Models**.
+As we recently saw Microsoft releasing AI on their Bing search not long before Google released Bard which was a big large model bigger than GPT, but Google was not willing to release it yet to the public fearing to ruin their repetition (of which they later did😶).
 The reality is that we knew Google was doing something behind the scenes, but we were not expecting to be Ai in their workspace.

 {{< youtube 6DaJVZBXETE >}}